Fante people: Family names

 One of the social contexts of names among the Akan, including the Fante, is that they are used as social tags to indicate personal and group identity.
 This is so with family names derived from 12 Ntoro patrilineal clans of the fathers that are given to children.
 Each of the 12 Ntoro patrilineal clans has its particular family names.
 It is thus possible to use a person's name to trace his/her patrilineal clan.
 Children who trace their genealogy to one patrilineal father may therefore share similar family names.
-Typical family names include Yankah, Osam, Aidoo, etc.
+Typical family names include Yankah, Osam, Aidoo, Essien, Annan etc.

 There have also been innovations as a result of westernization, education and foreign religion, with multiple names developed out of this phenomenon.
 Some Fante names were translated literally into English and have endured as family names.
 Since the Fantes by virtue of living on the coast were the first to be in contact with the Europeans and traded, intermarried and lived with them for more than 400 years, it is inevitable that Fante names show a greater degree of western influence compared to those of tribes in the hinterland.
 Examples of such anglicised transformational name are: